06nikhil29/COSC-2025/README.md

-# COSC-2025
+# Amazon Card Clone
-Project files of the challenges of COSC 2025
+HTML and CSS files of the card clone